Road categorization plan

 Basis of arrangement of roads in Wassenaar

-All roads of the same category should be designed in the same way as much as possible.
-This plan forms the basis for the (re)design of those roads.
-Here, customization within the type of road (and within the national guidelines) is also possible.
-Customization in the form of specific wishes for a road, such as size, appearance and speed, to make the road fit in with the environment as well as possible.
+All roads in the same category should be designed in the same way as much as possible.
+This plan serves as the basis for the design or redesign of those roads.
+Customization within a given road type (and within national guidelines) is also possible.
+Customization takes the form of specific requirements for a road, such as size, appearance, and speed, to ensure the road fits as well as possible into its surroundings.
+Factors taken into account include accessibility for emergency and rescue services and bus transportation.
+In addition, we follow the guiding principles for road design established by CROW.

 Participation

-The City Council released the draft road categorization plan for public comment from July 19, 2024 to Sept.
-13, 2024.
-The plan can be downloaded below.
-The plan was also available for public inspection during that period at the Municipal Office, Johan de Wittstraat 45, 2242 LV Wassenaar.
-The plan was also previously available for public inspection in January 2024.
+The City Council has released the draft road classification plan for public comment from July 19, 2024, to September 13, 2024.
+During this period, the plan was also available for public review at City Hall, located at 45 Johan de Wittstraat, 2242 LV Wassenaar.
+The plan was previously available for public review in January 2024.

-In addition, the views received will be sent (anonymized) to the Citizens' Council on Traffic.
-The Citizens' Council will issue an opinion to the City Council.
-You can read more information about the Citizens' Council on the project page
+The comments received have been forwarded (in anonymized form) to the Traffic Citizens’ Advisory Board.
+The Citizens’ Advisory Board has issued a recommendation on this matter to the City Council.
+You can find more information about the Traffic Citizens’ Advisory Board on the project page

 Citizen's Council